psychotimmy/aoc2023-cpm/README.md

 # aoc2023-cpm
 Advent of Code 2023 - Turbo Pascal 3.01A under CP/M 2.2.

-Some examples from Advent of Code 2023 written in Turbo Pascal 3.01A under CP/M 2.2
+Some examples from Advent of Code 2023 written in Turbo Pascal 3.01A under CP/M 2.2.
+Converted from my original solutions written using Free Pascal on a Raspberry Pi.

 Most require my Pascal Big Integer library - BIGILIB.PAS - which can be found here: https://github.com/psychotimmy/PascalBigIntegers